-What Does it Take to Be a Heating and Air Conditioning Mechanic or Installer Do?
+What Does it Take to Be a Heating and Air Conditioning Mechanic or Installer?

-HAC Mechanic or Installer Job Description Install, service, or repair heating and air conditioning systems in residences or commercial establishments.
+Job Description: Install, service, or repair heating and air conditioning systems in residences or commercial establishments.

 A Day in the Life of a HAC Mechanic or Installer

 - Adjust system controls to settings recommended by manufacturer to balance system.